Fasting and the Path of Taqwa

 3- Forgiveness of Sins

 Action Point: I choose to turn to Allah and commit myself to Him.
-(The end results of sinning; such as, regret, shame, depression, damaged relations …etc. should serve as a deterrent and a means to motivate you to turn back to Allah.)
+(The results of sinning include regret, shame, depression, damaged relations, etc. should serve as a deterrent and a means to motivate you to turn back to Allah.)

-In fasting, we are able to recognize our human weakness and dependence on Allah.
-This recognition guards us from being deceived by luxury (no matter how little) we are surrounded with as the Quran puts it, “Nay, man does transgress all bounds, when looking upon himself as self-sufficient!”
-(96:7-8).
+In fasting, we can recognize our human weakness and dependence on Allah.
+This recognition guards us against being deceived by luxury (no matter how little) we are surrounded with, as the Quran puts it, “Nay, man, does transgress all bounds when looking upon himself as self-sufficient!”
+(Quran 96:7-8)

 Action Point: I am determined to humble myself before Allah and before people.
 (Have you ever seen a baby?
 Once you were one, having no power and no knowledge!
 Never use Allah’s blessings as a justification for arrogance; Allah’s blessings should make you more humble.)

 Besides developing patience through a long day of Ramadan fasting, one also develops an attitude of gratitude.
 For example, for many, the most precious thing at sunset is simply a water bottle and a couple of dates.
 Fasting teaches us not to take anything for granted.
 Think of all the blessings Allah has bestowed upon you and your family as unique gifts for you.
 Do not allow people’s possessions of elemental benefits (like sight, health, shelter, etc.) to make you feel that you are not unique in sharing those blessings.
 Ramadan reminds us to recognize introductory provisions as unique.
 Thank Allah for the ability to drink clean water!
 This sense of gratitude will lead any sane person to the worship and obedience of Allah, Who is the source of our existence and survival.